tiddly-gittly/TidGi-Desktop/README.md

 ## Related Posts About TidGi

-No English posts yet...
+No English posts yet...Please help sharing!

 ## About TidGi-Desktop

----

 TidGi is a cross-platform Note Taking & GTD & Fragment Knowledge Management desktop app powered by [nodejs-TiddlyWiki](https://github.com/Jermolene/TiddlyWiki5#installing-tiddlywiki-on-nodejs), it ship with a lot of tiddlywiki plugins from the [TiddlyWiki community](https://groups.google.com/forum/#!forum/tiddlywiki).